LongestDawn/Warehouse_Object_Detection/README.md

 Using the YOLO object detection model, the Python script used is an early iteration of an embodied learning function, allowing the program to eventually learn from its interactions.

+The dataset was curated by using free license images found on several free license websites.

 For this Product to work on your local machine, please do the following carefully:

 1. Make sure that the zip file is extracted to somewhere easily accessible